thefuzz25/thefuzz25.github.io/_pages/livejournal.md

 #### Fri, 12 Dec 2025 — 13:10

 Something felt unsettling the past few days.
 I couldn't it point out then, but it lingered at the back of my mind.
-Now I realize it was the book [[The Silent Patient by Alex Michaelides]], in particular the two main characters.
+Now I realize it was the book [[The Silent Patient by Alex Michael]], in particular the two main characters.
 Everything about them screamed the frailty of the human mind and how disturbed all of us really are, if only we were to look inside.

 I found myself looking back on some of my not-so-pleasant memories.
 And it put me off balance, even after all this time.
 But the memories themselves weren’t the real problem.
 It was the mindset the book pushed: the insistence that our minds are fragile things waiting to crack.
 That’s what made me feel weaker than I am.